 The recommended procedure is a little bit different if the cup has greasy stains, for example on the surface of any glass dining table.
 To clean glass with grease spots, you require to dilute a teaspoon of starch in half a pint of hot water and by using a sponge, cover the liberally with this mixture.
 You then need to let this solution dry completely before you rub the glass with newspaper soaked in vinegar - or with a microfiber cloth as before.
 You should never use this mixture on glass where there is bright sunshine or in a room which is very warm, as it is going to dry too fast and people not are enough time to reduce all the dirt.
 In summer it is very easy for dirt to accumulate on glass.
 A classic cure - and one we don't have tested to be good - for cleaning it easily and quickly, is to cut an red onion in half and stroke it on the goblet.
 When the onion is dirty, cut off the dirty part and continue using other onion until the glass is totally clean.
 This is certainly a novel way of getting your glass clean.
 It may well be effective but we certainly have a feeling the smell may well not be to everyone's taste!
 So there you have it, a few simple easy-to-implement tips for keeping your glass surfaces throughout the home clean and gleaming.

-Best Way to Clean GLASS WINDOWS
+Best Way To Clean GLASS WINDOWS And Doors

 4/ 5Oleh Lauren Miranda